 Use this form to set out your reasons for contesting a planning and environment case at VCAT.
 These written reasons are called your statement of grounds.
 If you need assistance with this form call 1300 018 228 or email us at admin@vcat.vic.gov.au.

-CASE DETAILS

-nds must be received by VCAT ived or the sign at the site.
-18/11/2019

-VCAT reference number P2479/2018

-Site address 43 Atkins sons Lane Dennington 3280
+Date that staten This is on the no 18/11/2019 VCAT reference number P2479/2018 Site address 43 Atkinsons Lane Dennington 3280

-YOUR DETAIL S